My unexpected but oh so worth it journey from being diet-obsessed to body positive

-When I moved to university the scale range moved more.
+When I moved to university, the scale range moved more.
 I constantly charted my weight, but I didn’t see it as a problem.
-Instead of losing the initial planned 5 pounds, I’d just have to lose 10 instead.
+Instead of losing the initial planned 5 pounds, I’d have to lose ten instead.
 Then came the months of fad diets; Keto, Paleo, Cambridge, Atkins-you name it, I tried it.
 I charted them all.
-At first, I used paper but then I got at Fitbit.
+At first, I used paper, but then I got a Fitbit.

 At 24, I reached my heaviest.
-I was two years into therapy at this time and one thing became glaringly clear: whatever ‘it’ was, I certainly did not have it together.
+I was two years into therapy at this time, and one thing became glaringly evident: whatever ‘it’ was, I certainly did not have it together.
 This was abundantly clear when it came to my body.
-I consumed myself with day to day life-university, working part-time and the inevitable social life that comes with being a student.
-I didn’t realise my initial weight obsession started from sheer neuroticism.
+I consumed myself with day to day life-university, working part-time, and the inevitable social life that comes with being a student.
+I didn’t realise my initial weight obsession started with sheer neuroticism.
 Controlling what I ate and how many steps I took made me think I was in control of my anxiety.

 There were days where I didn’t achieve, and I mentally scolded myself and guilted myself into making up for it the following day.

 Before therapy, it had never occurred to me that my anxiety and eating were linked to something bigger.
 That gaining weight during this time was linked to reliving repressed memories.

 When I looked through old diaries from my teenage years, one thing became apparent: every few months I would start a health kick hoping that this was ‘it’.
 The content read the same: when I am X weight, I will be happy; my anxiety will disappear, and I will not feel the need to binge eat my feelings.